Last updated on May 8, 2020

-Head of School Christopher M. McDonald assures parents and the MCI community of the school's preparedness and procedures in the face of the ongoing COVID-19 (Coronavirus) pandemic.
+Head of School Christopher M. McDonald assures parents and the MCI community of the school's preparedness and procedures in the face of the ongoing COVID-19 (novel coronavirus) pandemic.
 MCI continues to monitor the situation both domestically and internationally, following the guidance of the United States Centers for Disease Control.

-On March 15, MCI transitioned to online classes, which we are planning to continue until April 27, 2020.
+On March 15, MCI transitioned to online classes, which we are planning to continue until the end of the academic school year, May 22, 2020.
 All school events are canceled until further notice.
 MCI students who would like to participate in the Maine School Administrative District #53 Free Breakfast/Lunch Program can call (207) 487-5575 or or (207) 487-5145.

 MCI's Wellness Center and administrative team recently reviewed and updated the school’s Emergency Preparedness Plan in light of COVID-19, and Mr. McDonald recently met with Terri Vieira, president of Northern Light Sebasticook Valley Hospital in Pittsfield, Maine.
 Based upon this and guidelines established by Maine Department of Health and Human Services, Centers for Disease Control, and the World Health Organization, MCI implemented restrictions on students, staff members and guests traveling from high-risk countries.
 This decision is based on the geographic prevalence of the virus and an increasing understanding of its nature and severity.

 - May 20 Letter to Boarding Students and Parents/Guardians

 - May 13 Letter to Seniors and Parents/Guardians

 - May 8 Letter to Seniors and Parents/Guardians

 - April 30 Letter to Students and Parents/Guardians

 - April 9 Letter to Students and Parents/Guardians

 - April 7 Letter to Parents of Boarding Students